 - Anticipated witness, management and other external costs are also based on the ratio between legal fees and such costs in the CIArb Costs of International Arbitration Survey (2011).

-- A successful party may be reimbursed all or a significant portion of its legal costs by the losing party in the final arbitration award.
-This possibility is not factored into this model.
+- It should be noted that a successful party may be reimbursed all or a significant portion of its legal costs by the losing party in the final arbitration award.